This policy explains what information we receive about you, what we use it for and how we keep it safe

 You have the right of access to your personal data.
 If you wish to receive a copy of the personal information we hold on you, you may make a data subject access request.

 Right to request that your personal data be rectified

 If your information is inaccurate or incomplete, you can request that it is corrected.

 In certain circumstances, you have the right to request that personal information we hold about you is erased (such as where we no longer need your personal data for the purpose it was originally collected ).

 You can ask that we block or suppress the processing of your personal data for certain reasons.
 This means that we are still permitted to keep your information – but only to ensure we don’t use it in the future for those reasons you have restricted.

 You can ask for a copy of your personal information for your own purposes to use across different services.
 In certain circumstances, you may move, copy or transfer the personal information we hold to another company in a safe and secure way.
 For example, if you were moving your pension to another pension provider.

 You can object to EQF processing your personal information where: it’s based on our legitimate interests (including profiling); for direct marketing (including profiling); and if we were using it for scientific/historical research and statistics.

 Rights related to automatic decision making including profiling

-You have the right to ask EQ to:
+You have the right to ask EQF to: